Artificial Intelligence Glossary 📑

 Transfer Learning: Reusing a pre-trained model on a new, related task to speed up learning.

-Transformer (Model): A deep learning architecture that revolutionized NLP, used in models like GPT.
+Transformer: A deep learning architecture that revolutionized NLP, used in models like GPT.
+Built on self-attention mechanisms that process all tokens in parallel.

 Turing Test: A test to determine if an AI can mimic human intelligence well enough to fool a human evaluator.